deskvillage/dannychadburn.github.io/contracting-cv/index.md

 #### Do you have a short-term need for someone with my expertise?

-I've developed a knack for seamlessley gelling with any team and quickly immersing myself in any situation.
+I've developed a knack for seamlessly gelling with any team and quickly immersing myself in any situation.
 [Get in touch](/contact) to discuss how I can help make your project a success.